Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/divine/divine-ranks-and-powers.md

 particular mortal as a free action; once a spell has been granted, it remains in the mortal's mind until expended.

+### Spontaneous Casting
-**Spontaneous Casting:** A deity of rank 1 or higher who has levels in a divine spellcasting class can spontaneously cast any spell it can grant.
+A deity of rank 1 or higher who has levels in a divine spellcasting class can spontaneously cast any spell it can grant.

+### Communication
-**Communication:** A deity of rank 1 or higher can understand, speak, and read any language, including nonverbal languages.
+A deity of rank 1 or higher can understand, speak, and read any language, including nonverbal languages.
 The deity can speak directly to any beings within one mile of itself per divine rank.